plivo/plivo-browser-sdk2-examples/README.md

 ```

 ### Audio Device API

-This provides input and output audio device control over API
+The Audio Device API in this SDK allows developers to select input, output and ring devices for the calls.
 #![plivo-websdk-2.0-example](img/audiodevice.png)

-Handling device selection from UI
+The following snippet uses this API to demonstrate how to handle device selection from the UI

 ```js
 // Audio device selection
 $('#micDev').change(function(){